MD Helicopters MD 500: Hughes/MD 500

 Even prior to the first flight of the OH-6, Hughes had announced that it was working on a civilian version of the rotorcraft, which would be marketed as the Hughes 500.
 It was available in basic five- and seven-seat configurations.
 A utility version with a more powerful engine was offered as the 500U (later called the 500C).

 During 1976, the improved Hughes 500D became the primary model.
-It with outfitted with a more powerful engine, a T-tail, and a new five-blade main rotor; furthermore, a four-blade tail rotor could be optionally installed.
-The 500D was replaced by the 500E from 1982 with a pointed nose and various interior improvements, such as greater head- and legroom, as well as a more pointed nose.
+It was outfitted with a more powerful engine, a T-tail, and a new five-blade main rotor; furthermore, a four-blade tail rotor could be optionally installed.
+The 500D was replaced by the 500E from 1982 with a pointed nose and various interior improvements, such as greater head- and legroom.
 The 530F was a more powerful version of the 500E optimized for hot and high work, being furnished with an enlarged main rotor and more powerful Allison 250-C30 engine, capable of producing up to 425 hp.

 During January 1984, Hughes Helicopters, the original manufacturer of the 500 series, was acquired by the American aircraft manufacturer McDonnell Douglas.
 Accordingly, starting in August 1985, the 500E and 530F were rebranded as the MD 500E and MD 530F Lifter respectively.
-Following the merger between Boeing and McDonnell Douglas, the division was briefly owned by the new entity; Boeing opted to quickly sell the former MD civil helicopter lines to the newly-created MD Helicopters in early 1999.
+Following the merger between Boeing and McDonnell Douglas, the division was briefly owned by the new entity; Boeing opted to quickly sell the former MD civil helicopter lines to the newly created MD Helicopters in early 1999.
 Military variants are marketed under the MD 500 Defender name.